 You can attempt this by switching the ignition on and off 5x in quick succession.
 This will reset the software and clear any error codes.
 Apparently… I’ve never tried this, so don’t hold me to it but it is the general consensus.

 DEFENDER IN LIMP MODE!!!

 Now there is a passenger-side turbo pipe that could possibly cause the Defender 2.2 to go into limp mode.
-This pipe doesn’t work itself loose, but rather chaffs a hole in the pipe.
+This pipe doesn’t work itself loose but rather chaffs a hole in the pipe.
 Unfortunately, there is no recall or replacement upgraded pipe as far as I know.

 Are the expensive silicone turbo pipes any better than the OEM Land Rover ones?

-Yes, they are a lot pricier, however, they are more robust and hold their shape better and is probably the last pipe you’ll ever have to fit on your Defender.
+Yes, they are a lot pricier, however, they are more robust and hold their shape better, and are probably the last pipe you’ll ever have to fit on your Defender.
 They are also more resilient to chafing than the standard Defender hoses.
 These pipes last longer and perform better simply because they are bent/formed better to shape the contours of the engine bay without making contact with any moving parts.

 Defender 2.4 TDCi power loss

 Who in their right mind drives a defender at 140km/h?

 Well, there seem to be certain owners who are comfortable enough to brave this and as a result, have reported power losses soon afterward.
 Go figure!
 Might I remind you these are iconic vehicles but they’re built in the UK with a few sub-standard components?
 Let’s face it, the “Brits” are not very well known for producing the most reliable vehicles out there.
 No offense!